Hockey Concussion Protocol for Adult Leagues: The USA Hockey-Aligned Framework HAHL Uses

 Can a player return to the same game after a suspected concussion?

-Does our league need a doctor on site to handle concussions?
+Does an adult league need a doctor on site to handle concussions?

 What if a player refuses to leave the game after a suspected concussion?

-The ref or commissioner has the authority to pull any player for safety reasons — put that explicitly in your league rules before the season starts.
-If a player refuses to come off, stop the game until they comply.
-One stubborn player isn't worth the risk, and the rest of the guys on the ice will back you up.
+The referee or board representative on-site has authority to pull any player for safety reasons.
+Put this in the league rules document before the season.
+If a player refuses, stop the game until they comply.

 How long should a player sit out after a concussion?